varnerlab/CHEME-1800-Computing-Book/_build/html/_sources/unit-1-basics/data-file-io.md

 In most programming languages, file I/O operations are encoded using a set of built-in functions or methods that allow you to open, read, write, and close files.

+File I/O is an essential concept in programming, as it allows you to store and retrieve data that your programs can use.
+It is a fundamental building block of many applications and is used to create and manipulate files on the file system.

 ## Application Programming Interfaces (APIs)

 An [application programming interface (API)](https://en.wikipedia.org/wiki/API) is a set of rules, protocols, and tools for building and interacting with software applications.
 A RESTful API follows the Representational State Transfer (REST) architectural style, a widely used design pattern for web services.